The Agouti Series

 The saddle pattern is the main colour of the German Shepherd Dog.
 This GSD also has a black muzzle because of the mask allele (Em).

 Are these dogs with minimal saddles, or are they sables?
-The line between the two can be very blurred and it is not always possible to distinguish between them, even on dogs with more black.
+The line between the two can be very blurred and it is not always possible to distinguish between them, even on dogs with more eumelanin pigment.
 For example, look at the dogs in the shaded sable section above - are these actually shaded sables or do they have

 The German Pinscher below looks very similar to the dogs above, but is almost certainly a sable.
 We can be fairly sure of this because the German Pinscher does not generally come in any form of creeping or saddle tan.
 However, the two breeds shown above (English Foxhound and Border Terrier) do regularly come in saddle or creeping tan as well as sable, making it more difficult to distinguish between the colours.